vvuksan/asn_analyze/README.md

 where your machines are multi-homed and you want to make sure links are used properly overused.
 It is similar to asn_ip_analysis however it does couple additional things

-a) Uses payload information - bytes sent and sorts ASNs to which you send most traffic to
+* Uses payload information - bytes sent and sorts ASNs to which you send most traffic to
-b) Shows a sample IP so you could look up routing policy if you desire
+* Shows a sample IP so you could look up routing policy if you desire
-c) Shows which hop/router traffic is gonna go out of
+* Shows which hop/router traffic is gonna go out of
-d) It requires no arguments.
+* It requires no arguments.
 It uses varnishncsa to get data